 Selected essays

-Radha writes about women, history, culture, and politics.
+Radha writes about film, literature, history, culture, and politics.
 She has written extensively on crime fiction and women in early cinema.

 For Mehta, women’s rights were human rights, a conviction best exemplified when she was one of just two women, alongside Eleanor Roosevelt, to be selected as delegates to the United Nations Commission on Human Rights…”